cfengine/documentation/reference/promise-types/services.markdown

 tags: [reference, bundle agent, services, processes, services promises, promise types]
 ---

-A service is a set of zero or more processes.
-It can be zero if the service is not currently running.
-Services run in the background, and do not require user intervention.
+Services are registered in the operating system in some way, and get a unique name.

-Service promises may be viewed as an abstraction of process and commands promises.
-An important distinguisher is however that a single service may consist of multiple processes.
-Additionally, services are registered in the operating system in some way, and get a unique name.
-Unlike processes and commands promises, this makes it possible to use the same name both when it is running and not.
+Service promises abstracts the mechanism for interacting with services on the given operating system, making it as uniform and easy as possible to work with services cross-platform.
+The exact mechanism CFEngine uses vary depending on availability at the OS, but it could be System V scripts, systemd units, tools such as `chkconfig`, or the Windows API.

 Some operating systems are bundled with a lot of unused services that are running as default.
 At the same time, faulty or inherently insecure